Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces

-\textbf{ad \ref{DecItemTwoZ}:} If $G = L \times L$, where $L$ is a simple compact Lie group and $H = \{ (g,g) \mid g \in K \}$ with $K \subset L$ such that $L/K$ is a symmetric space, then we can argue as follows: The resulting space is constructed via inclusions $H=K\In L \In L\times L=G$, where the latter is a diagonal inclusion.
+\textbf{(\ref{DecItemTwoZ})} If $G = L \times L$, where $L$ is a simple compact Lie group and $H = \{ (g,g) \mid g \in K \}$ with $K \In L$ such that $L/K$ is a symmetric space, then we can argue as follows: The inclusion of~$H$ in~$G$ is the composition of the inclusions $H=K\In L \In L\times L=G$, where the latter is a diagonal inclusion.
 It follows that the Sullivan model of $G/H$ is of the form